 6. Prince of Wales Museum

 Okay so you might be thinking that I have already used so many Museums for this blog but come on, give a guy a break!
-The Prince of Wales Museum – or the Chhatrapati Shivaji Maharaj Vastu Sangrahalaya which it is now called – is the largest, and most popular museum in Mumbai.
+The Prince of Wales Museum – or the Chhatrapati Shivaji Maharaj Vastu Sangrahalaya which we call it today – is the largest, and most popular museum in Mumbai.
 I think for time consumption purposes we’ll still be referring to it at the Prince of Wales Museum, okay?
 Right, so it was founded at the beginning of the 1900’s to commemorate the visit of Edward VIII.
 It is littered with tourists (in a non-rude, non-disrespectful way) each and every day.
 People come from all over the world to visit such an aesthetically gifted piece of architecture.
 Due to its pure size it must be on your list of things to do in Mumbai

 7. Pandavkada Falls